Terms and conditions

 This website's Terms and Conditions were updated on 3 December 2021.

 Application and confirmation payment

-If the application is accepted, a written offer of a place will be made.
+If your application is accepted, a written offer of a place will be made.
 To accept this offer a confirmation payment is required comprising a non-refundable administration fee of £235 and £1,000 security deposit.
 Prior to enrolment (and before you apply for your Confirmation of Acceptance of Studies (‘CAS’)) you will also need to pay £6,000 in advance tuition fees.
+Please note that certain territories are deemed high risk by UKVI for the issuance of a visa.
+If your territory is considered high risk, you may be required to pay a higher amount in respect of advance fees.
+Details will be set out in the individual payment plan attached to your offer letter.
 Non-payment by the fee deadline may put your place at risk.
-If you do not require a CAS you must pay this sum no later than 3 months before the start date of your programme.
-Once the CAS has been issued, and before arrival at the Centre, you will be required to pay the balance of the first two terms' fees along with the accommodation fees (if applicable) as set out on your individualised payment plan on your offer letter.
+If you do not require a student visa you must pay this sum no later than 3 months before the start date of your programme.
+Once the CAS has been issued OR before beginning your programme (whichever is earlier), you will be required to pay the balance of the first two terms' fees (or the balance of the first semester’s fees for programmes taught in semesters) along with the accommodation fees (if applicable) as set out on your individualised payment plan on your offer letter.

 Please note that elements of your programme will be delivered online in addition to face-to-face teaching in-Centre (‘blended delivery’).